There is no doubt that the new Mavic 2 Pro and Zoom are some of the best camera drones you can currently buy (that are not Hollywood-level).

-They come packed with a ton of sensors in EVERY direction so you can’t really crash them even if you tried.
+They come packed with many sensors in EVERY direction, so you can't crash them even if you tried.

-I myself own and use a Mavic 2 Pro as my main drone for quite a few months now.
+I myself own and have used a Mavic 2 Pro as my main drone for quite a few months now.

-Usually at this price range every drone comes with very precise GPS modules and even GLONASS which is the Russian satelite system.
+Usually at this price range every drone comes with very precise GPS modules and even GLONASS which is the Russian satellite system.

 Mavic 2: GPS+GLONASS

 Battery life should be somewhere over 15 minutes for more advanced camera drones.